Along the Terrace of the Lions in Delos

 Tapiutan Island from a distance

-The next stop is ‘Secret Beach‘.
-It is accessible via a narrow portal that leads to a cove with shallow water surrounded by limestone walls that have witnessed a good slice of mankind’s history.
-The big boulders below the water make it an ideal place to waddle around and enjoy the sun.
+The next stop would be ‘Secret Beach‘.
+It is accessible via a narrow portal that leads to a cove with shallow water surrounded by limestone walls that had seen a good slice of mankind’s history.
+The big boulders below the water made it just an ideal place to waddle around and enjoy the sun.

-Lunch aboard the boat consisted of a salad medley of cucumbers, tomatoes, lettuce, grilled pork liempo (pork belly), steamed tahong (mussels), and grilled tambakol (skipjack tuna) complemented by slices of watermelon and pineapple.
+Lunch aboard the boat consisted of a salad medley made of cucumbers, tomatoes, lettuce, grilled ‘pork liempo’, steamed ‘tahong‘ (mussels), grilled ‘tambakol‘ (skipjack tuna) complemented with slices of watermelon and pineapple.
 We also bought fresh coconuts from an enterprising vendor who sold canned soda and beer on a boat.

 Boats converge in the calm waters on Matinloc Island, where island-hoppers have their lunch.

-After lunch, our boat headed to Hidden Beach, which was the most difficult part of the trip for non-swimmers.
-One had to fight a swell near the edge of the cove amidst huge rocks constantly slammed with waves.
-At least two boat crews had to assist each guest who either couldn’t swim or wouldn’t dare venture into the dangerous waters.
+After lunch, our boat headed to Hidden Beach, which was the most difficult part of the trip for non-swimmers as one had to fight a swell near the edge of the cove amidst huge rocks constantly slammed with waves.
+At least 2 boat crews had to assist each guest who either couldn’t swim or wouldn’t dare venture into the dangerous waters.

 It was almost 5 PM when we finally made the channel crossing back to the bay and a short walk along a narrow, tree-lined path leading to the resort’s back door, where some drinks and biscuits awaited us.